ishikachhajed/MLnexus/README.md

 ## 📄 License

-MLnexus is an open-source initiative designed to bring native Machine Learning to the JavaScript ecosystem.
-Licensed under the Apache License 2.0.
+MLnexus was created by **Ishika Chhajed** as a comprehensive solution for native Machine Learning in Node.js.
+Licensed under the **Apache 2.0 License**.